 What's this story about?

 In the mid-1960s, Jude (Jim Sturgess) leaves the shipyards of Liverpool and travels to the U.S. to locate his dad.
 After meeting Lucy (Evan Rachel Wood) and her brother Max (Joe Anderson), he decides to stick around.
-Their lives intersect amid the Vietnam War and the chaos of that era.
+Their lives intersect amid the Vietnam War and chaos of that era.
 When Lucy’s boyfriend is killed, she begins a romance with Jude.
-They fall in love and have a great time, but their relationship is threatened when she gets involved with militant revolutionaries.
+They fall in love, but their relationship is threatened when she gets involved with militant revolutionaries.
 Everything plays out to The Beatles’ songs, which are sung by the characters throughout the movie.
 Starting with “Girl” and ending with “All You Need is Love”, the music comments on the action and the craziness in this changing country.

 Beyond the songs, in what genre does this movie live?